modera/ModeraNotificationBundle/README.md

     "modera/notification-bundle": "dev-master"

-Update your AppKernel class and add this:

-    new \Modera\NotificationBundle\ModeraNotificationBundle(),

 If bundle is used in conjunction with Modera Foundation then no additional configuration is needed.
 If you are using plain Symfony, then you need to configure Doctrine ORM and specify what implementation of `Symfony\Component\Security\Core\User\UserInterface` you are using.
 For example, if you have a entity